Kerr Black Hole ISCO Orbit Calculator

 The physical length scale comes from the gravitational radius

-so the physical ISCO radius is simply the dimensionless radius multiplied by .
-Once the radius is known, the orbital angular frequency in geometric units is evaluated from the relativistic Kepler relation
+so the physical ISCO radius is the dimensionless radius multiplied by .
+Once that radius is known, the calculator evaluates the relativistic Kepler relation for the orbital angular frequency, then converts that angular rate into a frequency in hertz.

 Formula: Ω = sqrt(M) / r_ISCO^3/2